 The District is regulated by State law (primarily California Government Code Section 53600 et seq.) as to the types of securities in which it can invest its cash assets.
 In addition, the Board of Directors annually adopts an investment policy that is generally more restrictive than the State codes.
 The District's investment policy governs the cash management and investment of all District funds.
-The standard practice of the District is to maintain an appropriate balance between safety, liquidity, and yield of its investments while meeting required expenditures, and conforming to all applicable State laws, the District's investment policy, and prudent cash management principles.
+The standard practice of the District is to maintain an appropriate balance between safety, liquidity, and yield of its investments while meeting required expenditures, and conforming to all applicable State laws, the District's investment policy, prudent and cash management principles.

-For the fiscal year 2020-21, the District's fixed income investment portfolio consisted primarily of short-term securities with an average maturity of 365 days or 12 months.

-These securities included the State-managed Local Agency Investment Fund (LAIF) and various Certificates of Deposit (CD's).
+For the fiscal year 2020-21, the District's fixed income investment portfolio consisted primarily of shortterm securities with an average maturity of 365 days or 12 months.
+These securities included the Statemanaged Local Agency Investment Fund (LAIF) and various Certificates of Deposit (CD's).

-At June 30, 2020, the District's cash assets totaled \$6.9 million dollars.
+On June 30, 2021, the District's cash assets totaled \$5.1 million dollars.
 The diversification of the portfolio is shown in the chart to the above.
 These cash balances are allocated to various restricted funds.